 The saying goes, “you are what you eat”.
 The same applies to dogs.
 It’s natural to want to feed our dogs the healthiest diet to improve the quality of their lives.
 One of the common questions asked is “should I give my dog home-cooked food or commercial pet food?”.
 There is no simple answer, but by making informed choices, you can look after your pet’s nutrition effectively.

 Making your own dog food has the advantage of giving you complete control over what your dog eats.
 This makes home-cooked food a great option for dogs with food sensitivities or health concerns.
-Having said that, the two most important issues to consider with a home-cooked diet is food safety and nutritional integrity.
+Having said that, the two most important issues to consider with a home-cooked diet are food safety and nutritional integrity.

 Focusing on nutritional integrity, a study published in the Journal of Nutritional Science, 25 September 2014, titled “Evaluation of the owner’s perception in the use of homemade diets for the nutritional management of dog” found that most homemade diets lack essential nutrients.
 There are two reasons for this: